genderkit/genderkit/_resources/initial-appointment.md

 ### What happens next?

 After your appointment, you should receive a letter which has been sent to you and your GP.
-This should summarise what happened in your appointment and what will happen next.
+This should summarise what happened in your appointment and explain what will happen next.

-After a first appointment with an NHS service, you will normally need to be seen for at least one more appointment before you are given any hormone prescriptions.
+After a first appointment with an NHS service, you will normally need to be seen for at least one more appointment before you are given a formal diagnosis or hormones.

+After a first appointment with a private service, people are often given a formal diagnosis, but will also need an a private endocrinologist appointment before they can access hormones.